edipetres/Depressed_Year/1_Dataset_Dolution/README.md

 ## Questions we investigated: ##
-1. Which platform is the most popular in the regions NA, EU and Japan?
-Plamen Getsov
+1. Which platform is the most popular in the regions NA, EU and Japan? **Plamen Getsov**
-2. How big a share of the global sales does the US sales cover?
-Edmond Petres
+2. How big a share of the global sales does the US sales cover? **Edmond Petres**
-3. Which game genre is the most popular in 2012?
-Emil Klausen
+3. Which game genre is the most popular in 2012? **Emil Klausen**
-4. Which publisher has the most titles in top 100?
-Lucas Meulengracht Fredmark
+4. Which publisher has the most titles in top 100? **Lucas Meulengracht Fredmark**

-## 2. Eddie's solution##
+## Question No.2 ##
 >How big a share of the global sales does the US sales cover?

 ```python